PartemImperium/dotfiles/readme.md

 * My [aliases](dot_aliases) - My personal aliases for zsh (should work in bash as well)
 * My [functions](dot_functions) - My personal functions for zsh. *.zsh gets loaded and compiled.

+### Configurations managed
+* .zshrc
+* .p10k.zsh
+* .gitconfig
+  * Creates a .HOSTNAME.gitignore file and imports it allowing you to put things that you dont want on github in your config (work git info).
 <!-- GETTING STARTED -->
 ## Getting Started